 Their identity is formed on this superficial social model and so who they interact with, are in relationships with, everything that they do is just conformed or conditioned to suit this image of masculinity.
 The long-term effects is a socially accepted, but deeply unhappy person.

 “Power is exercised through networks, and individuals do not simply circulate in those networks; they are in a position to both submit to and exercise this power.
 They are never the inert or consenting targets of power; they are always its relays.
 In other words, power passes through individuals.
 It is not applied to them.” ― Michele Foucault, History of Sexuality Volume I

-Men are not innately or inherently bad – both men and women have the propensity for either good or evil – but I am certain that the will of both is prompted by the desire to be recognized or acknowledged.
+Men may not be innately or inherently bad – both men and women have the propensity for either good or evil – but I am certain that the will of both is prompted by the desire to be recognized or acknowledged.
 We all want to be loved.
 Money gives us power and power gives us acknowledgment.
 Fame gives us acknowledgment.
-Hierarchical structures, religious institutions, parents, friends, communities all give us this acknowledgement if we conform and we all act in a manner that manifests these narrowly defined measures of existence then we are doing good or right and we act because we want to avoid rejection, people disliking us or communities ostracising us.
-It is a social type of violence, but the power it holds is that society believes that it ‘must be’ without question and therefore it is not something coerced, but rather a choice that we no longer have.
+Hierarchical structures, religious institutions, parents, friends, communities all give us this acknowledgement if we conform and act in a manner that manifests these narrowly defined measures of existence.

 “Prepare early for his enjoyment of liberty and the exercise of his natural abilities by leaving him in full possession of them unrestrained by artificial habits, and the exercise of his natural abilities” ― Jean-Jacques Rousseau, Emilius, or a Treatise of Education